prachishende007/Sahaay/README.md

 # Sahaay - Your Voice For A Better City

-**Project ID:** PS 25031
+**Project ID:** SIH25031
 **Hackathon:** Smart India Hackathon (SIH)

 ## Overview

-**Sahaay** is an AI-powered assistance system designed to provide real-time decision-making with just **one tap**.
-The system uses computer vision to detect relevant scenarios and immediately sends actionable information to an admin dashboard for monitoring and further processing.
+**Sahaay** is a crowdsourced civic issue reporting and resolution system  that uses a simple PWA and an AI Triage Engine to bridge the communication gap between citizens and municipal authorities, making the process fast, transparent, and efficient.

 This project was developed for the **Smart India Hackathon (SIH)** and focuses on simplifying complex tasks with minimal user interaction.